Trying Something (Else) New: The Anderson’s (for my lawn and garden)

 What “hooked” me right away was that, hey, this stuff isn’t sold in stores.
 I don’t know why my brain thinks “not sold in stores” means “better”, but it does.
 When I find stuff that feels “outside of the mainstream”, it makes me feel like I’m joining a secret club.

-Don’t get me wrong … my lawn’s always been amazing even without chemical and without watering (I *never* water my lawn …ever … because of deep root growth).
+Don’t get me wrong … my lawn’s always been amazing even without chemicals and without watering (I *never* water my lawn …ever … because I want deep root growth).

 Thing is, I’m not getting any younger.
 What I could do when I was a 35-year-old and 45-year-old homeowner, I’m finding it’s a little more tiring now that I’m an almost 53-year-old homeowner.